Close

 Whenever someone is having an anaesthetic, no matter what it’s for, then things can potentially go wrong.
 That is why no surgery should be considered “minor”.
 Of course, whilst the chances of the following potential problems occurring are extremely small, you still need to know about then:

-• Anaesthetic issues – which can affect heart, lungs or cause a stroke(s).
+• Anaesthetic issues – Which can affect heart, lungs or cause a stroke(s).

 • Allergic reactions – This can be very mild to life threatening.